Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 ### Parameter: `logAnalyticsWorkspaceResourceId`

-You can specify an existing Log Analytics Workspace if you have one.
-If not, this module will create a new one for you.
+If you already have a Log Analytics Workspace that you want to use with the solution, you can specify it here.
+Otherwise, this module will create a new Log Analytics Workspace for you.

 - Required: No
 - Type: string